pshevtsov/ohaskell/en/about-functions/lambda-functions.md

 The expression `f` is equal to our λ-function, and now we can apply it multiple times to different arguments.

 Done.
-Now you now what λ-functions are.
-But their most interesting application is connected with higher-order functions, about which we'll talk right now.
+Now you know what λ-functions are.
+But their most interesting application is connected with higher-order functions, and we'll talk about it right now.